frankburgs/main/notes/notes_aplus.md

 - Secure Boot : UEFI security standard that ensures only OS trusted by motherboard manufacturer boots.

-# Storage
-## Raid types
-- Striping : Enables data to be distributed across multiple drives.
-This provides a significant performance increase.
-However, since the data is distributed across multiple drives, the failure of a single drive means that all data is lost.
-- Mirroring : Stores duplicate data on one or more other drives.
-This provides redundancy so that the failure of a drive does not cause the loss of data.
-The Mirror can be recreated by replacing the drive and restoring the data from the good drive.
-- Parity : Provides basic error checking and fault tolerance by storing checksums separately from data.
-This enables the reconstruction of lost data without sacrificing speed and capacity, like mirroring.
-- Double parity provides fault tolerance up to two failed drives.

 # Disassembly
 - Press & hold power button for 3 seconds (drains PS, excess system power)
 - Disconnect power cable